-Paik named this video installation as Electronic Superhighway to express his vision for the future.
-He envisioned that in the future communication would be boundary-less due to advanced technology.
+Paik named this video installation Electronic Superhighway to express his vision for the future.
+He envisioned that in the future, communication would be boundaryless due to advanced technology.
 It would be pertinent to mention that what Paik envisaged has now been manifested through the internet.
 In fact, the term is universally used today.

 Inspired by the American highway system

-On another level, the highway system of America which connects the nation inspired Paik to create the Electronic Superhighway.
+On another level, America’s highway system, which connects the nation, inspired Paik to create the Electronic Superhighway.
 The video clips run very fast to imitate how one sees the country through a moving car.

 Video: Nam June Paik’s Art & Revolution